-(a) The calculation of average liabilities is generally derived from opening and closing balances, with average liabilities used to derive the margin for fee income calculated using quarter-end balances to provide a more meaningful analysis.
+The calculation of average liabilities is generally derived from opening and closing balances, with average liabilities used to derive the margin (a) for fee income calculated using quarter-end balances to provide a more meaningful analysis.
 Other than the average liabilities used to calculate the administration expense margin, the average liabilities in the analysis above exclude the liabilities for the Africa operations.

+(b)

-(b) Margin represents the operating return earned in the period as a proportion of the relevant class of policyholder liabilities excluding unallocated surplus.
+Margin represents the operating return earned in the period as a proportion of the relevant class of policyholder liabilities excluding unallocated surplus.
 Half year profits are annualised by multiplying by two.

-(c) The ratio of acquisition costs is calculated as a percentage of APE sales in the period, including with-profits sales.
+The ratio of acquisition costs is calculated as a percentage of APE sales in the period, including with-profits sales.
 Acquisition costs include only those relating to shareholder-backed business.
 The ratio of shareholder acquisition costs to shareholder APE sales (excluding with-profits) in half year 2022 is 61 per cent (half year 2021: 60 per cent on both AER and CER basis).
+APE is defined under the section 'EEV (c)

-(d) Under IFRS, the Group's share of results from its investments in joint ventures and associates accounted for using the equity method is included as a single line in the Group's profit before tax on a net of related tax basis.
-In the table above, the results of the joint ventures and associates are analysed by adjusted operating profit drivers and on a pre-tax basis, with related tax charges shown separately in order for the contribution from the joint ventures and associates to be included in the profit driver and margin analysis on a consistent basis with the rest of the business operations.
+basis, new business results, free surplus generation and Group adjusted operating profit in this document.
+Under IFRS, the Group's share of results from its investments in joint ventures and associates accounted for using the equity method is included as a single line in the Group's profit before tax on a net of related tax basis.
+In the table above, the results of the joint ventures and associates are analysed by adjusted operating profit drivers and on a pre-tax basis, with related tax charges shown separately in order for the contribution from the joint ventures and associates to be included in the profit driver and margin analysis on a consistent basis with the rest of (d) the business operations.